ts-defold/library/template/README.md

 ## Caveats
 When declaring ambient module types using `declare module` any files that are in the scope of the project's `tsconfig.json` will be automatically included.
 This is why we amalgamate the types when publishing as importing ambient types is done globally and not automatically by tsc.

+## Style
+`undefined` is used to represent Lua's `nil` type, as recommended by [TypeScriptToLua](https://typescripttolua.github.io/docs/caveats/#undefined-and-null).

+If a broad type is necessary, `AnyNotNil` (defined in [@typescript-to-lua/language-extensions](https://github.com/TypeScriptToLua/TypeScriptToLua)) means any non-null type, and `unknown` means any unknown value.
+Use of the `any` type is discouraged.

+## Contributing
+Your contributions are welcome!
+We appreciate the help.

+Here are a couple things to be aware of before opening a pull request:

+- All commits to this repo must be [signed](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).
+- Your fork must be up-to-date with the main branch before your PR can be merged.